Juicy prawns, flaky white fish, and bright peppers make this low calorie stew a real mood-boosting meal.

 Tear basil leaves into the stew and then serve it in warm bowls, with crusty bread.

-Top tip for making Fish and pepper stew
+Top tips making fish and pepper stew